Melania Trump Sex Life With Donald Trump Exposed In Resurfaced Interview

 According to i24 News, Melania Trump is the “first, third wife to take up residence in the White House.”

 Melania Trump is also the first First Lady to be born in a communist nation and only then second to be born abroad.
-John Quincy Adams wife, Louisa, was born in England.
+John Quincy Adams wife Louisa was born in England.

 To top it all off, Melania is the only First Lady of the United States to have ever posed nude.